Shopify/mobile-buy-sdk-ios/README.md

 In our sample custom storefront, we want to display a collection with a preview of several products.
 With a conventional RESTful service, this would require one network call for collections and another network call for each collection in that array.
 This is often referred to as the `n + 1` problem.

 The Buy SDK is built on GraphQL, which solves the `n + 1` request problem.
-In the following example, a single query will retrieve 10 collection and 10 products for each collection with just one network request:
+In the following example, a single query retrieves 10 collection and 10 products for each collection with just one network request:

 ```swift
 let query = Storefront.buildQuery { $0